 Wash the tubers and steam them for 20 minutes or so, depending on the size.
 You could also cook them, but be careful since they overcook easily.
 Another option is to put them in the oven for an hour or so on 80° Celsius or 175° Fahrenheit (for instance when you are preparing Choucroute).
 Let cool.
 Peel and slice the tubers.
 Warm a non-stick pan, add olive oil and perhaps some butter.
 Fry the slices gently.
 Take your time and watch carefully, the fructose in the Jerusalem artichokes burns easily.

 We are all familiar with the white (button) mushroom, also known as Champignon de Paris.
 The Chestnut Mushroom is the same mushroom, just with a light brown, chestnut coloured cap.
 Its taste and texture are more intense compared to the classic white mushroom.
 A Chestnut Bolete is a different kind of mushroom.
 It is small, chestnut coloured when young and beige when older.
 The German name of the Chestnut Bolete refers to rabbits, the Dutch name to cinnamon and the French name to chestnuts.
-The overall colour of a Bay Bolete is brown and its cap is bay.
+The overall colour of a Bay Bolete is brown and its cap is bay, the reddish brown colour of many horses.
 Or is it chestnut?
-In German and Dutch the name of the Bay Bolete refers to chestnuts.
+In German and Dutch the name of the Bay Bolete refers to chestnuts; in French it refers to bay.
 The official name of the Bay Bolete is Imleria badia, but also Boletus Badius because it’s related to Boletus Edulis, also known as cèpes or Porcini.

 Let’s talk about flavours and aromas, that’s probably more interesting.
 Bay Boletes are as tasty as cèpes.
 The texture is a bit softer and the mushroom itself more moist.
 It’s actually a very common mushroom in Europe, China, Mexico and North America.
 Sadly, this very tasty, not expensive bolete is hard to find in shops and on markets.
 So if you see them, buy them immediately.
 Following the recipe for Cèpes à la Bordelaise is a good idea.